ronald0806/YouTube-Discord-Fetch-/README.md

 The main language we will be initially implementing is Python.
 We will be using youtube_dl to import Youtube webm.

-# How to set up a discord bot in your own server:
+# How we set up Youtube Bot:
 1. follow these guides to begin:

     - [Create your bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)